cloudfoundry/bosh-bootloader/README.md

 # bosh-bootloader
-bbl (pronounced: "bubble") is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS.
+Also know as bbl (pronounced: "bubble"), bosh-bootloader is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS.
 This CLI supports bootstrapping a CloudFoundry or Concourse installation on AWS, GCP and Azure.
 Openstack and vSphere support are planned.